idmaksim/titanik_predictor_api/README.md

 # Simple survival predictor
 ## Info
-This model predicts survival on titanik by your data \n This model was trained on this dataset: https://www.kaggle.com/datasets/yasserh/titanic-dataset
+This model predicts survival on titanik by your data

+This model was trained on this dataset: https://www.kaggle.com/datasets/yasserh/titanic-dataset

 ## to run this project you need: